MarianneLawless/Fundamentals-of-DA-Pratical-Assignments/README.md

 There are four distinct tasks in which I carried out in my Jupyter Notebook, as follows

-1.An explanation to the background of the dataset - who createdit, when it was created, and any speculations I found regarding how it might       have been created.
+1. An explanation to the background of the dataset - who createdit, when it was created, and any speculations I found regarding how it might             have been created.

-2.I have plotted, the interesting aspects that I found about the dataset
+2. I have plotted, the interesting aspects that I found about the dataset

-3.I have calculated the descriptive statistics of the variables in the dataset
+3. I have calculated the descriptive statistics of the variables in the dataset

-4.An explanation as to why, the dataset is interesting, making reference to the plots I have created and the calculations I have performed
+4. An explanation as to why, the dataset is interesting, making reference to the plots I have created and the calculations I have performed